Izardo/pands-project-2021/README.md

 *The typical appearance of a pandas DataFrame*
 #### Acquiring some basic information on the data (Shape, attributes etc.)

 The info() function from the pandas library prints a concise summary about the dataframe.[3]
-It tells us the type of data we are dealing with that is, a DataFrame, which is a 2-dimensional array with 150 columns and 5 rows.
+It tells us the type of data we are dealing with that is, a DataFrame, which is a 2-dimensional array with 150 rows and 5 columns.
 It tells us that there are 5 columns (or attributes): 4 of which are quantitative, sepal_length, sepal_width, petal_length, petal_width, while one, species, is categorical.
 Further, it returns the data type of each attribute.
 Moreover, the first four attributes are known as independent variables while the class label is known as dependent.

 The quantitative are all of type float (length and height of sepal or petal) and the categorical is of object type (class: species).
 This will determine what type of analysis we can perform on the data.
 Next, it returns the memory usage of the dataset, which is 6.0KB.
 Finally, we can see that there are no non-null values in our dataset which is significant in that it ensures data integrity and prevents any potentially inaccurate conclusions.